Rock and classical concerts head into Fairfield County

 Chris Janson, Jan.
 10, 8 p.m., The Palace Theatre, 61 Atlantic St., Stamford.
 Tickets: $31-$51.
 Tickets/Info: palacestamford.org.

-Hot & Cool Jazz at the Brubeck Room: Brubecks Play Brubeck, Jan.
+Hot & Cool: Brubecks Play Brubeck, Jan.
 11, 6 and 8 p.m., Wilton Library, 137 Old Ridgefield Rd., Ridgefield.
 Darius, Chris and Dan Brubeck will be joined by special guest Dave O’Higgins.
 Suggested donation: $10.
 Info/Registration: wiltonlibrary.org.

+Echoes of Sinatra and Dino concert to benefit Sandy Hook Promise, Jan.
+11, 7:30 p.m., The Ridgefield Playhouse, 80 East Ridge Rd., Ridgefield.
+Starring cabaret singers Steve Kazlauskas & Jack Lynn, featuring the Tony T Orchestra.
+Tickets: $50-$75.
+Info: ridgefieldplayhouse.org.

 The Souped Up Bluegrass Bash, Jan.
 11, 8 p.m.; Jan.
 12, 4-7 p.m., Milford Arts Council, 40 Railroad Ave., Milford.
 Featuring Deadgrass on Jan.
 11 and Switch Factory, Hitch & the Giddyup, and Bees in the Barn Jan.
 12. Tickets: $20-$35.
 Info: milfordarts.org, 203-878-6647.